modelscope/3D-Speaker/runtime/onnxruntime/README.md

 Requires: coloredlogs, flatbuffers, numpy, packaging, protobuf, sympy
 ```

-There could be some problems when check the embeddings, you can change the code in `speakerlab/bin/export_speaker_embedding_onnx.py` to check whether the onnx version you exported is correct.
+There could be some problems when the environment is not matched, you can add the following code in `speakerlab/bin/export_speaker_embedding_onnx.py` to check whether the onnx model you export is correct.
 ```python
 def main():
     args = get_args()